shaliniktech-sys/backend_with_node/19_MVC_Pattern/controllers.md

 # Controllers

-Controller is the brain of MVC.
+Controller is a kind of brain of MVC.

 It receives requests.